mattyalab2/My_project/HealthQuiz/README.md

 Health management System

 quiz.txt
-There are 3 elements in quiz.txt file
+There are format including 3 elements in quiz.txt file

-Question
+no true
+Question[1.., 2.., 3..]

+finction.h